 USDA’s Economic Research Service (ERS) and Food and Nutrition Service (FNS) co-sponsored the National Household Food Acquisition and Purchase Survey (FoodAPS) to fill a critical data gap and support research that informs policymaking on key national priorities, including health and obesity, hunger, and nutrition assistance policy.
-The survey captures unique and comprehensive data from a nationally representative sample about household food purchases and acquisitions, along with factors that influence household food choices.
+The survey captures unique and comprehensive data about household food purchases and acquisitions, along with factors that influence household food choices, from a nationally representative sample.
 This page provides the following background information about the survey:

 FoodAPS is designed to support research about:

 - The interrelationships between American households’ food acquisitions, factors influencing food demand, and household well-being; and

-- How access to food stores with a wide variety of healthy food offerings is related to food choices and measures of food security, health, and obesity.
+- How access to various types of food stores is related to food choices, food security, health, and obesity.

-FoodAPS captures detailed information about purchases and acquisitions of individual food items intended for consumption at home and away from home, as well as foods acquired through food and nutrition assistance programs.
-FoodAPS also provides information about how household food purchase decisions vary with the number and characteristics of people in the household, their available resources (including food and nutrition assistance program benefits, if any), and the array of food items and prices that are accessible to them.
+FoodAPS captures detailed information about purchases and acquisitions of food items intended for consumption at home and away from home, as well as foods acquired through USDA and other food and nutrition assistance programs.
+The data also include information about factors that affect food purchase decisions, such as the number and characteristics of people in the household, their available resources (including food and nutrition assistance program benefits, if any), and the array of stores and restaurants that are nearby.

-The nationally representative sample of 4,826 households includes four distinct sub-groups, based on household income and reported participation in SNAP:
+The nationally representative sample of 4,826 households includes four distinct sub-groups, based on household income and participation in the Supplemental Nutrition Assistance Program (SNAP):

 - Households participating in SNAP,

-- Households with income below the poverty threshold that are eligible for SNAP but do not participate,
+- Households with income below the poverty guideline but do not participate in SNAP,

-- Households with income at or above 100 percent and less than 185 percent of the poverty threshold that are eligible for SNAP but do not participate, and
+- Households with income at or above 100 percent and less than 185 percent of the poverty guideline but do not participate in SNAP, and

 - Households with income equal to or greater than 185 percent of the poverty guideline and do not participate in SNAP.